-The CBFD upon notification from the monitoring company will normally go to the main entrance of the Fine Arts Building where an enunciator panel is located inside the main entrance on level 1.
+The CBFD upon notification from the monitoring company will normally go to the main entrance of the Forest Centre Building where an annunciator panel is located inside the main entrance on level 2.
 They will be met by CEP who will provide them with the necessary information about the emergency and the physical layout of the building (Appendix A which contains the floor plans).
+Ground level entry into the building may also be used, at the discretion of the CBFD, depending on the emergency type and location.